-All they care about is their issues and challenges, and that’s what you should be focused on, too.
+All they care about are their issues and challenges, and that’s what you should be focused on, too.

 So, cut straight to the chase by making your main point.

-Forget about all the features of your product or service, as that’s not what’s in the spotlight right now and it will sound like a classic case of overselling.
+Forget about all the features of your product or service, as that’s not what’s in the spotlight right now.
+As a matter of fact, it will sound like a classic case of overselling.

-Use the before-after tactic to get their attention – talk about how things are now and then describe how better everything will with the help of your product or service.
+Use the before-after tactic to get their attention – talk about how things are now and then describe how better everything will be with your product or service.

 Short, sweet, and to the point.
 This concise sentence spoke volumes about what people could expect from the device – it was small, had a huge storage capacity, and great battery life.